iluwatar/java-design-patterns/README.md

 ##Composite
 **Intent:** Compose objects into tree structures to represent part-whole hierarchies.
 Composite lets clients treat individual objects and compositions of objects uniformly.

+##Decorator
+**Intent:** Attach additional responsibilities to an object dynamically.
+Decorators provide a flexible alternative to subclassing for extending functionality.